The usual warning, quotes found here are paraphrased, but they are pretty close to what was actually said at the time.

 More than once that day she said something to the effect of, "This isn't going to be my last Christmas."

-Quietly, to me, after the morning chaos and breakfast was done, I could see exhaustion already.
+After the morning chaos and breakfast was done, I could see her exhaustion already.
+We had a quiet moment together.
 I don't remember what I said or did, but I remember her reaction.
-As always, this is paraphrased, "I have to do today like this.
+"I have to do today like this.
 I want it to be normal, and I know this might be the last time I'm here for one.
 I want to experience it."

 It was her last Christmas.
 It was delightfully normal.
 It was what she wanted I think.